-Community Renewal Energy Act - Utah House Bill 411 (Energy Source)
+Community Renewable Energy Act - Utah House Bill 411 (Energy Source)

 This page provides a timeline of Council actions regarding the Community Renewable Energy Program (CREP) in reverse chronological order.